Down Payment Requirements On Home Purchases

-- HUD requires 3.5% down payment on home purchases on FHA Loans
+- HUD requires a 3.5% down payment on home purchases on FHA Loans

-- Fannie Mae and Freddie Mac requires 3% to 5% down payment on Conventional Loans
+- Fannie Mae and Freddie Mac require 3% to 5% down payment on Conventional Loans

 - USDA and VA does not have any down payment requirements on home purchases

-- Down payment on bank statement loans require 20% down payment
+- Down payment on bank statement loans require a 20% down payment

 - Condotel loans require 25% down